Xavier School: History

 The school celebrated its Golden Jubilee in 2006.
 Hoofy, the school's mascot, was in attendance during the celebration.
+In 2022 The school commenced face to face classes by starting HYFLEXS.
+In 2023, Fr.
+Joseph Haw, SJ was elected president of the school and in the following year, assumed the position of school president after the end of the term of Fr.
+Aristotle Dy, SJ.

 School of Excellence

 Being a Jesuit school helped establish the school's reputation.
 In 1960, Xavier School transferred to a 7-hectare property in Greenhills, San Juan, then only an area of rice fields and grasslands.
 Within a decade, the outlying areas became home to many Xavier families.
 The campus is a complex of 12 buildings housing over 4,000 students from nursery to high school.

 It is one of the few basic education institutions in the Philippines to receive a 7-year accreditation, the longest possible period, and one of only three institutions, along with De La Salle University and Ateneo de Manila University, to receive the Level III accreditation for both the grade school and high school by the Philippine Accrediting Association of Schools, Colleges, and Universities.
 In January 2010, Xavier School was granted International Baccalaureate (IB) World School status.
-In 2013, Fr.
-Aristotle Dy, SJ assumed the position of school president after the end of the term of pioneer Fr.
-Johnny Go, SJ.

 Admissions

 Admission to Xavier School is extremely competitive.
-Generally, students enter Xavier as kindergarten students.
-"Boys" may also try to be part of the student population as high school freshmen (Grade 9), by taking the Xavier High School Entrance Examination.
+Generally, students enter Xavier as kindergarten students, but may also enter as high school freshmen (Grade 7), by taking the Xavier High School Entrance Examination.
 Transfer students are occasionally accepted but the requirements are incredibly high.